silvanamejia1/MEJIA-Python-Portfolio/Computing II/TidyData_Project/README.md

 ### Patterns in Medal Allocation
-Three common medal distribution patterns were identified:
+Three common medal distribution patterns were identified throught the pivot table aggregation:
 1.	**Equal distribution (33.3% each):** Common in structured competitions with clear podium placements.
 2.	**Unequal distribution:** Some events had skewed medal allocations due to performance dominance.
 3.	**25-25-50 split (Two bronze medals awarded):** Common in combat sports (boxing, judo, wrestling, taekwondo) due to the elimination of bronze medal matches in 1950, ensuring both losing semifinalists receive a medal.